-A default can only be declared after approval by ECC's Management Board.
+A default can be declared after approval by ECC's Management Board.
 Once the default of a Clearing Member has been declared, ECC manages it according to the size and structure of the open positions and pending transactions.
-The Chief Risk Officer calls the Crisis Management Team which has the authority to make decisions regarding management of the default.
-The Crisis Management Team is composed of the ECC Management Board, the Head of Clearing & Settlement, the Director Risk Controlling, the Head of Corporate Communications and the Director Legal & Compliance.
+The Default Management Team has the authority to make decisions regarding management of the default.
+The Default Management Team is composed of the ECC Management Board, the Head of Clearing & Settlement, the Director Risk Controlling and the Head of Legal & Compliance.
+Consulting and non-voting members of the Default Management Team include the Head of Clearing Sales, the Head of EEX Market Supervision and the Head of EEX Corporate Communications.
 The Close Out is conducted according to the following process.

 Stop Payments and Releases of Collateral

 - The release of collateral of the Clearing Member that has defaulted and any payout to this Clearing Member is withheld.

 - The release of contributions to the clearing fund by other Clearing Members is stopped.